Meadowsys/wiwi/src/serialiser/spec.md

 These are non-goals (but still nice-to-haves):

 - Compressible by major compression algorithms, especially web ones (gzip, brotli)
-- Compat with other languages (serialisers may be written for them, but might not be able to process the whole range of types available)
+- Compat with other languages (serialisers may be written for them.
+The majority of types that people would actually use will be available in other languages, but they might not be able to process the whole range of types available (looking at you, 128-bit integers))

 ## Table of contents <!-- omit from toc -->